Our Team

 Marta Cillero

-Marta Cillero is responsible of the communications. at European Alternatives.
+Marta Cillero is the managing director at Fondazione Studio Rizoma (Palermo) and communications director at EA.
 She graduated in Media Studies, Journalism and Communication (Madrid, Istanbul and Chicago) and has a master degree in Gender Studies (Rome).
 She has published several articles and research reports about gender violence in Mediterranean countries.

 She is a member of the executive board and project manager at Chayn Italia, an award-winning organisation based in Italy, Pakistan, India and the UK helping women experiencing abuse and gender violence through open and free multilingual resources on online safety.